The invention of cinematography at the end of the 19th century paved the way for the culture we are all familiar with today

 Super 8mm cine film

-Overall, Super 8mm cine film was much more easy to use and the quality of the resulting images were much better.
+Overall, Super 8mm cine film was much easier to use, and the quality of the resulting images were much better.
 Super 8mm was the most popular film within the Kodak repertoire.
-They continued to be sold in the 1990s, and it is still possible to buy the film in some independent film shops today.
+They continued to be sold in the 1990s, and it is still possible to buy the film in some independent film shops and online today.

-Our German manufactured Flashscan8 machine can scan and transfer both Standard 8mm cine film and Super 8mm cine film to DVD, Blu-Ray and a digital format.
+Our German manufactured Flashscan8 machine can scan and transfer both Standard 8mm cine film and Super 8mm cine film to HD digital, DVD and on to Blu-Ray disk.

 9.5mm cine film

 Rutland Productions’ 9.5mm Flashscan will not damage your cine film when transferring it.
-We have already transferred hundreds of hours of 9.5mm cine film to DVD, Blu-Ray and a digital format.
+We have already transferred hundreds of hours of 9.5mm cine film to HD digital, DVD and Blu-Ray.